Experience Handling Estate Administration And Mental Incapacity Issues

 Established in 1993, the Wessels Law Firm represents beneficiaries and potential beneficiaries in trust and will contest disputes.
 Our law firm also advocates for individuals wrongfully accused of exploiting senior citizens for their own financial benefit.
 We offer a comprehensive approach to help secure the best interests of vulnerable individuals.

 Contact our law firm today to address your concerns with an experienced probate litigation lawyer.
 We offer free initial consultations at our law office in San Jose, California.

-Determining Lack of Mental Capacity
+Determining Lack Of Mental Capacity

 Since 1993, probate lawyer Kai H. Wessels has handled cases involving will contests involving lack of capacity allegations.
-Often, the legitimacy of a will comes into question if the will's creator suffered from dementia, Alzheimer's or another medical condition at the time the will was written.
+Often, the legitimacy of a will comes into question if the will’s creator suffered from dementia, Alzheimer’s disease or another medical condition at the time the will was written.